Imposible (wrestler)

-Fuerza Guerrera Nueva Generación (sometimes "Fuerza Guerrera NG") is a Mexican luchador enmascarado, or masked professional wrestler currently working for the Mexican professional wrestling promotion International Wrestling Revolution Group (IWRG).
-He worked under the ring name Imposible from his debut in 2008 until late in 2019 when he took the name "Fuerza Guerra Nueva Generación".
-He is not related to Fuerza Guerrera, but is officially allowed to use the name by his trainer.
+Imposible is a Mexican luchador enmascarado (or masked professional wrestler), who currently works for International Wrestling Revolution Group (IWRG).
+He has also worked under the ring name Fuerza Guerrera Nueva Generación (or Fuerza Guerrera NG).
+He is not related to Fuerza Guerrera, but was officially allowed to use the name by his trainer.
 His real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.

 Imposible was trained for his professional wrestling career by Negro Navarro.
-He is the current and two time holder of the IWRG Intercontinental Middleweight Championship, previously held the IWRG Intercontinental Lightweight Championship and the IWRG Intercontinental Tag Team Championship with Aramís.
-For years he was part of Los Mariachis Locos with El Hijo del Diablo and El Diablo Jr., with whom he won the Distrito Federal Trios Championship twice.
+He is a two time holder of the IWRG Intercontinental Middleweight Championship, previously held the IWRG Intercontinental Lightweight Championship and the IWRG Intercontinental Tag Team Championship with Aramís.
+For years, he was part of Los Mariachis Locos with El Hijo del Diablo and El Diablo Jr., with whom he won the Distrito Federal Trios Championship twice.
 He won the 2012 version of the El Protector tag team tournament with X-Fly and the 2017 Rey del Ring tournament and championship.

 Professional wrestling career

-In Lucha Libre there is a long-standing tradition of keeping the personal information of masked wrestlers private from the general public unless they at some point are forced to unmask in the ring.
+In lucha libre, there is a long-standing tradition of keeping the personal information of masked wrestlers private from the general public unless they at some point are forced to unmask in the ring.
 This secrecy extends to wrestling promotions not revealing a wrestler's real name and news outlets not asking for personal details in interviews.
-Because of this tradition the real name of the wrestler known under the ring names Imposible is not common knowledge.
+Because of this tradition, the real name of the wrestler known under the ring names Imposible is not common knowledge.